TZstatsADS/Spring2018-Project2-Group9/doc/a_note_on_contributions.md

 Yiyi Zhang
-+ Team leader and presenter
-+ Came up with the project topic, found data sources on data.gov and other websites, led the team designing our shiny App
++ Came up with the project topic, found data sources on data.gov and other websites, instructed the team designing our shiny App.
-+ Designed "Welcome", "Get on Board", and "Photo Gallery" pages and provided techniqual support to "Map" and "Statistics" pages
-+ Set up shiny App theme with .css file
++ Set up shiny App theme with .css file and was responsible for overall structure and design of the app.

-Yuhao Kang
-+ Collected data about related survey of corals.
++ Built "Welcome", "Get on Board", and "Photo Gallery" pages.
++ Provided techniqual support to build "Map" and "Statistics" pages, for example, how efficiently filtering data, applying leaflet package, and adjusting labels of graphs.
-+ Built the "Statistics"" page and its subclass with Xueyao.
++ Published the app and presented our app in class.
-+ Mainly worked on interactive hist, pie chart and overalll 3D scatter plot, improved plot quality by adjusting parameters.
-+ Joined team discussion and organized ideas about improvements.